Before we dive into some natural Bulging disc exercises you can do for treatment, let’s explain exactly what a disc bulge is and the main causes.

 Now that we know what a bulging disc is, let’s discuss disc herniation.

-● In most simple terms, a herniated disc is when the fluid material from the disc ruptures through the outer layer of the disc and now spills out the back, which can directly compress on spinal nerves and spinal structures.
-If you use the water balloon example from above, but now imagine the balloon has bursted under pressure – That’s a herniated disc.
+● In most simple terms, a herniated disc is when the fluid material from the disc (aka nucleus pulposus) ruptures through the outer layer of the disc (aka anulus fibrosus) and now spills out the back, which can directly compress on spinal nerves and spinal structures.
+If you use the water balloon example from above, but now imagine the balloon has burst under pressure – That’s a herniated disc.

 What are the Symptoms of a Bulging Disc in the Lumbar Spine?